BIO6032/2019_replication_HastingsPowell_1991/article/article.md

 : Nondimensional parameters and the values used in the simulations {#tbl:table1}

 As noted by Hastings & Powell, numerical integration is the only way to investigate the global dynamical behaviour of the system.
-We used *Julia version 1.1.0* [@bezanson2017], along with packages `DifferentialEquations.jl` [@rackauckas2017] to compute the numerical integrations and `ParameterizedFunctions.jl` [@rackauckas2017] to simplify the parameterized function call, as well as `Plots.jl` to represent our results.
+We used *Julia v1.3.0* [@bezanson2017], along with packages `DifferentialEquations.jl`
+[@rackauckas2017] to compute the numerical integrations and `ParameterizedFunctions.jl` [@rackauckas2017] to simplify the parameterized function call, as well as `Plots.jl` to represent our results.
 We let the